 5] PDF JS – PDF Viewer

 This is a simple extension that uses Mozilla’s PDF.js (http://mozilla.github.io/pdf.js/) to display PDF files directly in your Opera browser.
-This is an HTML5 technology experiment and renders Portable Document Format (PDF) without any native code assistance.
+This is an HTML5 experiment that renders Portable Document Format (PDF) without native code assistance.

 6] Instant Dictionary

-As the name suggests this is a dictionary add-on for your Opera web browser.
+As the name suggests, this is a dictionary add-on for your Opera web browser.
 It is a simple, fast and customizable extension.
-Just double-click any word or phrases on web pages and then press shift-key, the extension will give you a quick definition.
-Furthermore, it works as an auto-detecting language of the selected text and also translates it.
+Just double-click any word or phrase on web pages and then press the Shift key, the extension will give you a quick definition.
+Furthermore, it detects the language of the selected text and translates it.

 7] Gmail on Speed Dial